CBBIO/FANTASIA-Lite/README.md

 # FANTASIA Lite V1

-**FANTASIA Lite V1** is a streamlined, standalone version of the full [FANTASIA pipeline](https://github.com/CBBIO/FANTASIA), designed for fast and efficient Gene Ontology (GO) annotation of protein sequences from local FASTA files.
+**FANTASIA Lite V1** is a streamlined, standalone version of the full [FANTASIA pipeline](https://github.com/CBBIO/FANTASIA), designed for fast and efficient Gene Ontology (GO) annotation of protein sequences from local FASTA files using embedding comparisons.

+FANTASIA Lite generates deep learning embeddings and perform nearest-neighbor annotation transfer, while intentionally removing the service stack used by the full project.
+The bundled lookup table covers multiple reference embedding spaces, while the built-in Lite embedder focuses on the models currently exposed directly through the local CLI.

 The simplest way to run it is: